 - To appreciate the centuries of Jewish history, literature and civilization contributing to the strength and survival of the Jewish people and Israel.

 In Kesher, Hebrew and Judaica studies are integrated, yet reading and chanting Hebrew prayers is taught separately.
-The day includes community building, interactive learning about Judaism, Hebrew through movement, t’filah (creative prayer experiences) and “Rap with the Rabbis”.
-Dinner is available for purchase to eat during community time.
-Classes meet:
+Each session includes community building, interactive learning about Judaism, Hebrew language study (or Hebrew through movement for younger grades), and t’filah (creative prayer experiences).

 Why My Three Children Loved Going to Religious School

 By Caryl Kaplan